-Clinigence Holdings Announces The Completion Of A $3 Million Strategic Equity Investment From Apollomed
+Clinigence Holdings Announces the Completion of a $3 Million Strategic Equity Investment from ApolloMed

 FT.
 LAUDERDALE, Fla. and ALHAMBRA, Calif., Sept.
-23, 2021 /PRNewswire/ -- Clinigence Holdings, Inc. ("Clinigence" or the "Company") (OTC: CLNH), one of the nation's leading technology-enabled, risk-bearing population health management companies, today announced that it has completed a $3 million strategic equity investment from Apollo Medical Holdings, Inc. ("ApolloMed") (NASDAQ: AMEH), one of the largest physician-centric, technology-powered, risk-bearing healthcare companies in the country.
+23, 2021 /PRNewswire/ -- Clinigence Holdings, Inc. ("Clinigence") (OTC: CLNH), one of the nation's leading technology-enabled, risk-bearing population health management companies, today announced that it has completed a $3 million strategic equity investment from Apollo Medical Holdings, Inc. ("ApolloMed") (NASDAQ: AMEH), one of the largest physician-centric, technology-powered, risk-bearing healthcare companies in the country.

 Under the terms of the investment agreement, Clinigence issued 1,000,000 shares of common stock to ApolloMed at $3.00 per share with warrants to purchase an additional 500,000 shares at $3.50 per share.
 Brandon Sim, Chief Operating Officer and Chief Technology Officer of ApolloMed, will join Clinigence's Board of Directors pursuant to the terms of the agreement.